adopted-ember-addons/ember-cli-sass/README.md

 ### Upgrading from a previous version

-In previous versions the `sassOptions` config property could be added to the `EmberApp` constructor in `Brocfile.js`, although this is still supported it is recommended to use the above usage.
+In a previous versions the `sassOptions` config property was incorrectly moved to the `config/environment.js` file.
+This usage is deprecated, and you should specify the config in the Brocfile.

 If you were using the `.inputFile` and `.outputFile` options, this is now done by [configuring the output paths](http://www.ember-cli.com/#configuring-output-paths) in your `Brocfile.js`